genestack/user-tutorials/source/guide/using-genestack.rst

 .. image:: images/manage_create_groups.png

 If you are an administrator of a group, you can click the "Add member" button to add people to a group.
 From there you will be prompted for the e-mail of the user you want to add.
-If they are in your organisation, you will be provided with autocomplete
+If they are in your organisation, you will be provided with autocomplete.

 .. image:: images/group_add_member.png